-Permits are available through Asset Management (http://www.utas.edu.au/ams/).
+Permits are available through Commercial Services & Development (http://www.utas.edu.au/commercial-services-development/).
 Parking in a permit area without a permit or failure to purchase a voucher for a voucher area will incur a fine.

 Most graduate students will be supplied with a computer or substantial access to a computer.
 In addition, students have access to computers in the Computer Room (D001).

-Should you experience printing or computer problems, please contact the Faculty of Health Science (x4888 or HealthIT@utas.edu.au).
+Should you experience printing or computer problems, please contact the Faculty of Health (x4888 or HealthIT@utas.edu.au).